SarojNegi02/Student-Management-System-/README.md

 # Student-Management-System
 Student Management System using Java, Spring Boot, React, MySQL

-Student Management System is a full-stack web application designed to simplify the management of student information in educational institutions.
-The system allows administrators to register students, track attendance, and manage academic records efficiently.
+The Student Management System is a web application used to manage student details in an easy way.
+It helps to store and view information like student registration details, attendance, and academic records.

-The backend is built using Java and Spring Boot, providing secure and scalable RESTful APIs for handling business logic and database operations.
-MySQL is used for persistent data storage with optimized queries for fast retrieval.
-The frontend is developed using React, offering a responsive and interactive user interface that communicates seamlessly with the backend.
+The backend of the project is built using Java and Spring Boot, which handles all the data and logic of the application.
+MySQL is used to store student information in the database.
+The frontend is created using React, which provides a simple and user-friendly interface.
+The frontend and backend communicate with each other using REST APIs.

-This project demonstrates strong understanding of full-stack development, REST API design, database integration, and frontend-backend communication.
+This project shows basic knowledge of full-stack development, database handling, and frontend-backend communication.